 Uchenna Agu & Joyce Agu

-African-American married couple whose relationship was rocky due to lost jobs and not being able to conceive children.
+Married couple whose relationship was rocky due to lost jobs and not being able to conceive children.
 They were relegated to the background for most of the season before finally emerging when Joyce shaved her head to win the Fast Forward in leg 8.
-They would win the Race after pulling a miraculous comeback in the finale, involving starting the leg with no money, begging their way onto a closed flight, and begging for money to pay their taxi at the Finish Line.
+After making their way into the Final 3, they looked like they were going to win the penultimate leg in Jamaica, only to suffer a flat tire and drop to last place, and were forced to run the final leg with no money.
+After falling behind early, they would pull a miraculous comeback, begging their way onto flight after the doors had already been closed to keep from falling behind Rob & Amber, and then being forced to beg for money at the Finish Line to pay their taxi.
 Described by Phil prior to them reappearing on All-Stars

 as "the most popular team to win the Race so far" (yes, even over B.J. & Tyler